zhaowenlan1779/lib2geom/src/cython/report.md

 ## `_common_decl`
 These files (.pxd/.pyx) include basic declarations, common to all files.
-Functions for creating and wrapping `vector[double]` should become  reduntant in next cython release (0.17), since it should do this conversion automatically.
+Functions for creating and wrapping `vector[double]` should become redundant in next cython release (0.17), since it should do this conversion automatically.